Get started now.

 - The tools and equipment used in your trade

 Your exam may also test your ability to perform trade-related math, read and understand diagrams, use the imperial or metric systems, and solve trade-related problems.
-Every exam consists of between 100 and 150 multiple-choice questions, which all have equal importance.
+Every exam consists of between 100 and 150 multiple-choice questions, all of which have equal importance.

 Here are some other things about Red Seal exams that are useful to know: